 “Our goal at Nissay AM is to be a ‘success partner’ with our clients and we think this partnership with Frontier will help us achieve that vision and may even lead to the co-development of new services”, explained Yuichi.

-It seems Frontier might have picked its time expertly, with a surge in Japanese investment into Australia.
+Our win is also timely, with the growing surge in Japanese investment into Australia.
 According to recent MSCI data, Japanese investors have deployed more than A$5 billion into Australian commercial property alone in the last two years, more than double the previous 23 years.

-This unique partnership between Frontier and Nissay AM signals an exciting new chapter in both firms’ commitment to providing valuable, independent investment advice to the Japanese market.
+This unique partnership with Nissay AM signals an exciting new chapter in our commitment to providing valuable, independent investment advice to the Japanese market.